Ongoing Projects and Training

 Coral Restoration and Reef Monitoring

 SCUBAnauts has been actively involved in coral restoration efforts since 2011, when a partnership with MOTE Marine Laboratory was first established.
 Each year, nauts help transplant hundreds of corals within MOTE’s coral nursery and back out to local reefs.
 The scope of work with MOTE has continued to expand to include multiple trips per year, dry construction of monofilament loops, hammering coral tree anchors underwater, and monitoring the spread of a wide-scale disease outbreak that has devastated the Florida Reef tract.
 Finally, in 2019, senior nauts assisted with collection of coral fragments used to establish a coral nursery in Cayos Cochinos, Honduras with the assistance of La Foundacion, the marine protected area management group.
-Plans are underway to return annually and assist with the growth of this restoration effort.

 Combat Wounded Veteran Challenge